xxsimoxx/stats-for-update-manager/README.md

 Note: the real number is cached for 6 hours.

 ### Recognize your own sites in debug
+_Note that debug information is displayed only if Update Manager is missing or `WP_DEBUG` is set to true_.

 **`sfum_my_sites`** let's you recognize your own sites.
 They will be marked with an * in the debug informations.
 With this filter you can populate an array of sha512-hashed urls.
 Example: